 Our Team

 The Sharing Kindness team is an amazing group of committed and passionate individuals, sharing the ability to connect with others and demonstrate empathy.
-All board and staff members receive education and certification, as appropriate, around grief and suicide, and bring personal connections and motivation related to their own stories of suicide and/or grief.
+All board and staff members receive education and certification, as appropriate, around grief and suicide, and bring personal connections and motivation related to their own stories.

 The people in this list reflect the community at greater risk.
 Our backgrounds are diverse, but we share a common purpose of supporting those affected by grief and suicide on the Cape & Islands.